neilbrown/edlib/DOC/Developer/06-rendering.md

        perform detailed drawing of the background
     + "color:COLOUR" - fills the background with the given colour.
     + "image:IMAGE" - the image is drawn to fill the pane
-- "render-wrap" - if set to any value other than "yes", text is not wrapped.
+- "render-wrap" - How to handle lines wider than the pane:
+       - if "yes" wrap the line onto multiple lines.
+       - if "NN" shift the line "NN" character spaces (in standard font) to left.
+       - if "NN auto", update as needed so that cursor is displayed.
+       - if not set, treat as "yes"
+       - if any other value, treat as "0 auto"
 - "render-vmargin" - if set to a number of lines, "render-lines" will attempt to keep the cursor at least this far from the top or bottom of the display.